Rahul-Mishra-coder/pubcss/README.md

 <cite id="nicole">Nicole.
 2015.
 Title of paper. <em>Journal</em>, 4(3), 1-10.</cite>
 ```

-Citations to the references make use of these IDs.
+Citations to the references make use of these ID's.

 ```html
 <a href="#nicole"></a>